- Masterclasses & Workshops

 "My music is a product of my temperament and so it is Russian music."
 So said Rachmaninov of his compositional style, whose First Piano Concerto reflects all the youthful freshness of a student composer.
 Similarly written whilst studying, Shostakovich’s symphonic masterpiece arguably remains one of the finest first symphonies ever composed, gaining worldwide recognition after its premiere.

-Performed alongside these works are two lesser-known gems.
-Shostakovich’s close friend Shebalin lived and worked under the Soviet Regime, yet his music remained resolutely optimistic.
-Meanwhile Kabalevsky focused on writing lighter music for children – his playful and mischievous The Comedians suite portrays a whimsical group of travelling entertainers.
+Performed alongside these works is Kabalevsky's The Comedians suite.
+Kabalevsky focused on writing lighter music for children – his playful and mischievous suite portrays a whimsical group of travelling entertainers.

 This concert is part of the Philharmonia Orchestra’s Voices of Revolution: Russia 1917 series.